 This is a full-time graduate conversion course for students who have a background in an area other than Economics.

 IELTS 6.5 overall with 6.5 in writing and a minimum of 6.0 in all other subscores.
 For equivalencies, please see here.

 Months of entry

-- Excellent career prospects; economics has an impressive employment record and graduates’ starting salaries are amongst the highest in the country.
+- Excellent career prospects with economics graduates having an impressive employment record and starting salaries amongst the highest in the country

 Course contact details